Morocco Family Holidays: Best Places for Kids and Parents Alike

 A sunny street view in Marrakech featuring a horse-drawn carriage on the road, with the Koutoubia Mosque and its prominent minaret in the background, flanked by tall palm trees and lampposts under a clear blue sky.

 Marrakech’s famous Jemaa el-Fnaa square is a feast for the senses, especially in the evenings.
-Street performers, musicians, and colourful market stalls create a lively atmosphere that many families find thrilling.
-Taking a stroll here offers children an unforgettable introduction to Moroccan culture.
+Street performers, musicians, and colourful market stalls create a lively atmosphere that many families find exciting.
+A short walk here gives children a strong first impression of Moroccan culture.

 Agadir – Beaches and Family Resorts

 A young child enjoys the beach on Morocco’s Atlantic coast.
-Agadir, with its wide sandy shoreline and gentle waves, is one of the top coastal destinations for families – offering safe swimming, beachside play, and plenty of sunshine.
+Agadir, with its vast sandy shoreline and gentle waves, is a popular coastal choice for families – offering safe swimming, beach play and plenty of sunshine.

 Fes – A Journey into History